 Located on the upper-level of the LRC, the Mary M. Barksdale Library provides extensive print and non-print collections, full-text electronic databases, and study areas.
-A library card is required to check out materials and can be obtained by presenting a picture ID or student ID at the circulation desk.
-For more information, ask the librarian or call (434) 797-8555, or go online at www.danville.edu.
+A student ID is required to check out materials in the Library.
+For more information, ask the librarian or call (434) 797-8555, or go online at www.danville. edu/library.
 Library services include the following: